binford2k/update_the_world/slides/maintenance_hard.md

 -----------

 .callout.meh Example:<br />
-it's hard to make collectors work better when people depend on the old behaviour and weird side effects!
+it's hard to make collectors work better when people depend on their two very different and unrelated side effects!

     @@@ Puppet
+    # Ensure our internal mirror is configured before we install any packages
-    # Inadvertently realizes every single virtual package in the catalog!
+    # ... but side effect inadvertently realizes all virtual packages!
     Yumrepo <| |> -> Package<| |>

 <!SLIDE >